-(1) A record is produced of the course and the result of the defence of dissertation including the following:

-- b) the names of members of the board present; - c) all important facts that occurred during the defence; - d) the result of the voting. - (2) The record is signed at least by the chair and one member of the board for the defence of dissertation.
+- (1) A record is produced of the course and the result of the defence of dissertation including the following: - a) The name of the doctoral programme of study; - b) The names of members of the board present; - c) All important facts that occurred during the defence; - d) The result of the voting. - (2) The record is signed at least by the chair and one member of the board for the defence of dissertation.